nbarikipoulos/json-cipher-value/README.md

-# cipher-json
+# Json Cipher Value

-cipher-json is a simple encrypt and decrypt module for node.js that performs recursive encryption of object values and retains their types.
+json-cipher-value is a simple encrypt and decrypt module for node.js that performs recursive encryption of object values and retains their types.

 Note:
 - Default settings perform an aes-256-ctr ciphering,